dianapatrong/aws-tutorials/alb-apache-web-server/README.md

 * Select the **Tutorial RT for Public Subnet** (which has the internet gateway)
 * Save
 ---
-## Step-2: Launch two EC2 instance in a public subnet
+## Step-2: Launch two EC2 instances in a public subnet
 **AWS Console** -> **Services** -> **EC2** -> **Launch instance**

 * Select Amazon Linux 2 AMI